All About Non-Small Cell Lung Cancer

 What are the signs of lung cancer?

-- Cough (especially one that doesn't go away or gets worse in character)
+- Cough (especially one that doesn't go away or gets worse in character).
+Coughing up blood or bloody phlegm.

 Many of these symptoms are non-specific, and could represent a variety of different conditions.
-You should see your healthcare provider if you are experiencing any of these symptoms.
-Most patients (approximately 85%) who are diagnosed with lung cancer have symptoms that prompt healthcare provider to order tests to look for a problem.
+Most patients who are diagnosed with lung cancer have symptoms that prompt a healthcare provider to order tests to look for a problem.
 A cough is the most common presenting symptom of lung cancer; however, many long-term smokers have a chronic cough, so it is especially important for someone with a chronic cough to see their healthcare provider if their cough changes in character or severity.

 How is lung cancer diagnosed?